Florida emergency declared as Tropical Storm Ian strengthens | Science-Environment

 Florida emergency declared as Tropical Storm Ian strengthens

-Gov. Ron DeSantis has declared a state of emergency for all of Florida as Tropical Storm Ian gained strength over the Caribbean and was forecast to become a major hurricane soon days as it tracked toward the state.
+Gov Ron DeSantis declared a state of emergency for all of Florida on Saturday as Tropical Storm Ian gained strength over the Caribbean and was forecast to become a major hurricane soon on a track toward the state.

+DeSantis had initially issued the emergency order for two dozen counties on Friday.

 "This storm has the potential to strengthen into a major hurricane and we encourage all Floridians to make their preparations," DeSantis said in a statement.